stefanoroque/GammaKnife/README.md

 holes drilled in it to direct the radiation to the tumor as pencil beams.
 All pencil beams intersect at the same point.

 There are 19 MATLAB files.
-You can run all of these by simply calling the “main” script.
+You can run all of these by simply calling the “main” script in MATLAB while having all files in the same directory.